DebraChen/SNOW-APP-Develop-Process/Visual/Delle2 Illustrations/README.md

 So I decided to use it as my way to tell stories, but change styles and describing words related to the story, instead of only for entertament.
 (I tried 2D, 3D, zoom in and out, spin, videos etc. since videos hasn't been used in this project, I will just write about it another time)

-According to my memories to Xinjiang, and the story that I wrote, I wrote the describtions below:
+According to my memories to Xinjiang, and the story that I wrote(https://github.com/DebraChen/SNOW-APP-Develop-Process/blob/main/TheStories%2C%20interviews%20and%20news/Story%20one/App%20Story1%20in%20English), I wrote the describtions below:

 text_prompts = {
     0: ["A beautiful painting of selphone cases, dim lights, one shining phone screen, broken mechanical parts by Ismail inceoglu, Jack butler Yeats, James turret, Andrew Wyeth, Georges seurat,ambrotype, ColorCombo3"],